Adc-alt/8bit-cpu/README.md

 ## 🎓 What I Learned

 🔌 Reverse polarity matters.
-I learned that reverse polarity can destroy components — either by damaging internal transistors, diodes, or by allowing current to flow in the wrong direction.
+I learned that reverse polarity can destroy components, either by damaging internal transistors, diodes, or by allowing current to flow in the wrong direction.
 In this particular build, I didn’t implement protection for it, but it’s definitely something to consider in future designs.

 ⚡ How TTL logic works.
 I now understand the precise voltage thresholds that define a 0 or a 1 in TTL logic.
 I also learned why TTL was eventually replaced by CMOS, which is far more power-efficient.
-At peak load, my computer was drawing up to 1.5A — though that’s partly because of all the LEDs I added.
+At peak load, my computer was drawing up to 1.5A , though that’s partly because of all the LEDs I added.

 📖 Datasheets are your best friend.
 I learned to study datasheets carefully and thoroughly.
 They’re not just optional—they’re your final authority.
 You can honestly learn a ton just by reading Texas Instruments datasheets in depth.